Frequently Asked Questions

 General

-Full Code runs on mobile devices (iPhone, iPad & Android smartphones) and in browsers (Chrome & Safari).
+Full Code runs on mobile devices, tablets, and in browsers.

-On your iPhone/iPad or Android, open the App Store app or Google Play Store app, search for “full code” and select “Full Code: Medical Simulation.”
+On your mobile phone, open the App Store or Google Play app, search for “full code” and select “Full Code Medical Simulation.”

 Anyone can play Full Code, from the curious learner to the seasoned medical expert.
 Our platform is used by thousands of people every day, all around the world.
 Our users include:

 Our full library is available via a paid subscription from within the Full Code Simulator app on the Apple or Google platform.
-Simply download Full Code Medical Simulation and click SUBSCRIBE on the main menu.
+Simply download Full Code Medical Simulation and click “Subscribe” on the main menu to view all subscription options.

 Subscriptions are also available on the web via secure payment with Stripe.
-Visit app.full-code.com and click SUBSCRIBE.
+Visit app.fullcodemedical.com and click “Subscribe.”
 Follow the instructions to create an account, and then check out securely via Stripe using your credit card.

 Yes!
 If you are a student or clinician-in-training, you can get Full Code for your entire class.
 Let your instructors, simulation directors and faculty know about Full Code for Institutions.
 With an institutional subscription, you’ll get access to the full library of cases.